UK doctors to trial ibuprofen in COVID-19 patients with breathing difficulties

 In March, France’s health minister said people should not use anti-inflammatory drugs such as ibuprofen if they have symptoms of COVID-19, the disease caused by the new coronavirus.

-However, U.S., British and European Union drug regulators as well as the maker of Nurofen Reckitt Benckiser have all said there is no evidence that ibuprofen makes COVID-19 worse.
+However, U.S., British and European Union drug regulators as well as the maker of Nurofen Reckitt Benckiser (RB.L) have all said there is no evidence that ibuprofen makes COVID-19 worse.

 Reporting by Alistair Smout; editing by Emelia Sithole-Matarise